JCNTH/trackingdemo/backend/CAPABILITIES.md

 ✅ Works for repetitive movements
 ```

-**Algorithm:** Tracks when bar crosses the midpoint of its vertical range going upward (concentric phase).
+This works reasonably well for exercises with clear up/down cycles, but it can get confused if the movement is irregular or if there are pauses.

 ### 6. Form Analysis (Rule-Based)

-**What it does:** Provides basic form scoring based on bar path quality and joint symmetry.
+We have a basic form scoring system that looks at bar path quality and joint symmetry.
+It's pretty simple - we check if the bar path is vertical enough and if the elbows are symmetric.

 ```
 ✅ Path verticality scoring